23- Point Home Inspection Checklist (For Buyers & Sellers)

 If you're buying a home with a septic system you need a full inspection.
 They will look at the water level inside of the tank that will help determine if there is a leak, or if the system is overloaded.
 Usually, the septic tank is pumped while they monitor the drain field for backflow.
 They will also inspect the pipes from the house to the tank making sure there is no blockage.

-If your gas source is propane you need a propane tank inspection.
+Rural homes in San Diego in communities like Fallbrook, Bonsall, Valley Center, and Ramona often have the gas source is propane you need a propane tank inspection.
 They will leak test the system, check operating pressure, inspect venting regulator, bonding, and vent screens.

 21. Water Well